hikarocarvalho/Blue_module_04/README.md

 # Blue_module_04
-# Hi this is my module 04 repository.
-End here a will put all projects and tasks from my class in Blue Edtech.
+# Hi this is my module 04 repository, Here I will put all projects and tasks from my class in Blue Edtech.